AlternativeFFFF/Alt-F4/submissions/best-of-its-genre-nanogamer7/origins.md

 ### Conclusion

-While I originally tried to find Factorio's "predecessor", it stemming itself with only  the core gameplay loop as an external influence makes this conclusion even more rewarding.
+While I originally tried to find Factorio's "predecessor", my search left me to conclude that it's mostly an original work with only the core gameplay loop having external influences, which probably is a more rewarding answer than "we have Factorio and its precursor Nostalgorio".
 That being said, there have probably been more automation games in the past, and Factorio definitely had a big influence on some more recent games.
 Maybe we can explore this further in a future article, maybe even how Factorio inspired more than just games.
 You'll see ;)